 5. I daydreamed about kissing her more than sleeping with her whenever we were apart.

 6. I knew I was in love the day I broke her heart the first time round.
-You always hurt the ones you love.
+You always hurt when you hurt the ones you love.

 8. She was and still is my greatest writing muse—no matter if we were on speaking terms or not.